 1. Homer, AK

-Another reason it might be worth moving to Homer is the below-average property prices ($654,500), which could well soon rise if the area sees an influx of new residents from other nearby towns and cities, which could also increase the local property appreciation rate (8%).
+Another reason it might be worth moving to Homer is the below-average property prices ($654,500), which could soon rise if the area sees an influx of new residents from other nearby towns and cities.

-As for a flavor of the area, Homer is a destination that benefits from the ocean and wilderness.
-Touted as the halibut fishing capital of the world, as well as the city of peonies, Homer offers an abundance of adventures, from its renowned fishing to creative museums and art galleries.
+Touted as the halibut fishing capital of the world and the city of peonies, Homer offers an abundance of adventures, from its renowned fishing to creative museums and art galleries.

 2. Petoskey, MI

-Coming a close second on our list of the most charming small towns to move to, Petoskey scores 59.7 out of 100.
-This is helped along by the area having notably affordable housing, scoring 16.5 out of 17.5 on our index.
+Coming in second on our list of the most charming small towns to move to, Petoskey scores 59.7 out of 100.

-In fact, the average property here costs under $600,000, though the appreciation rate currently sits at 24% – so now might be the time to buy before homes continue to shoot up in price!
-Other positives of Petoskey include its low unemployment rate (1.1%) and below-average crime (5.9 per 1,000 residents).
+In fact, the average property here costs under $600,000, though the appreciation rate currently sits at 24%—so now might be the time to buy before homes continue to shoot up in price!

 3. Oxford, MS

-Over the years, Oxford has attracted all manner of food lovers, and the ever-popular James Beard award-winning chef and five restaurant owner John Currence calls it home.
+Over the years, Oxford has attracted all manner of food lovers, and the ever-popular James Beard award-winning chef and five-restaurant owner John Currence calls it home.

 Similarly, if you like a mix of southern history and small-town charm with a dash of conviviality, join the numerous creatives, musicians, and artists who find inspiration in this diverse city.